Situated off the Bonavista Peninsula highway (route 230 near Port Rexton) you will discover Champney’s West.

 Here each participant hopes to make the round trip from the beach midway out to the harbour and back again (without sinking that is).

 Be sure you pencil in Champney’s West as you explore NL.
-This idyllic rural community with an endearing and enduring cultural heritage represents the finest in “Off the beaten path” Newfoundland travel!
+This is an idyllic rural community with an endearing and enduring cultural heritage.
+It represents the finest in “off the beaten path” Newfoundland travel.